Prepare your hospitalisation

 Documents to bring along

-• Your currently valid private health insurance card
+• Your currently valid private medical insurance card;

 For minors, the accompanying adult must also bring the ‘Livret de Famille’ (family record) and the ID cards of both parents (exclusively for minors).